gammapy/gammapy/docs/development/howto.rst

  manually edit the YAML file written by ``make_reference_files.py`` and include the info which datastore should be compared to which reference file.

+.. _use-nddata:

 Using the NDData base class
 ---------------------------

-Gammapy has a base class for n-dimensional data arrays,
+Gammapy has a base class for n-dimensional data arrays, `~gammapy.utils.nddata.NDDataArray`.
-`~gammapy.utils.nddata.NDDataArray`.
 Classes that represent such an array should subclass this base class.
-See `~gammapy.irf.EffectiveAreaTable2D` as an example.
+The goal is to reuse code for interpolation and have an coherent I/O interface, mainly in `~gammapy.irf`.
+Below you find a list of  classes currently using the `~gammapy.utils.nddata.NDDataArray`.
+If you want to add a new class using the `~gammapy.utils.nddata.NDDataArray` as base class, you can look at these examples.

+* `~gammapy.irf.EffectiveAreaTable`
+* `~gammapy.irf.EffectiveAreaTable2D`
+* `~gammapy.spectrum.CountsSpectrum`

+Also, consult :ref:`interpolation-extrapolation` if you are not sure how to setup your interpolator.